 What is the best emo song to start with?

 “The Middle” by Jimmy Eat World is the easiest entry point thanks to its upbeat, reassuring hook.
-From there, “Welcome to the Black Parade” shows the genre’s epic side.
+From there, “Welcome to the Black Parade” shows off the genre’s more epic side.

 Are these songs still popular today?

 Yes.
 Catalog streaming data shows older songs dominate listening, and emo anthems remain staples on playlists, at Emo Night events, and on viral social media.
-Their popularity has actually grown with the nostalgia wave.
+Their popularity has actually grown alongside the broader nostalgia wave.

 What is the most important underground emo song?